rehierl/metalsmith-menu/readme.md

   does not require that keys are unique.

-Once the plugin has built the menu tree and attached it to metalsmith's data objects, you can use it to create:
+Once the plugin has built the menu tree and attached it to metalsmith's data objects, you can use it in combination with a template engine to create:

 - a sitemap.
 - a global menu - to display the first levels of the global menu structure.